AdamBedel/Arden-Vul/README.md

   - All classic classes are allowed (Cleric, Dwarf, Elf, Fighter, Halfing, Magic-User, Thief) as well as the following Advanced classes: Acolyte (cc1), Acrobat (Adv), Assassin (Adv), Barbarian (Adv), Druid (Adv), Goblin (cc1), Half-Elf (Adv), Mage (cc1), Ranger (Adv)
   - Class Changes:
     - Acrobat / Assassin / Thief: Deal max damage on special attacks, and start at a d6 damage die (not hit die though)
+    - Clerics: List of gods on pages 6-9 of file "Gods and People of Magea" in the Advanced Rules folder
     - Elf: Starts with Read Magic and 1 player chosen spell in their spellbook.
     - Fighter: Gains an additional feature, Cleave.
 If they reduce a creature to 0HP in melee, may make an additional attack that turn.
     - Golbin: Listen at Doors (2 in 6) replaces Wolf Affinity.